p8-5/ethereum-development-with-go-book/en/transfer-eth/README.md

 }
 ```

 The next step is to set the amount of BW that we'll be transferring.
 However we must convert ether to wei since that's what the BROWSER-COIN blockchain uses.
 BW supports up to 18 decimal places so 1 BW is 1 plus 18 zeros.
-Here's a little tool to help you convert between BW and wei: [https://converter.netlify.com](https:/converter.netlify.com)
+Here's a little tool to help you convert between BW and wei

 ```go
 value := big.NewInt(1000000000000000000) // in wei (1 eth=BW)